tudelft3d/website/libs/index.md

 ---
 layout: page
-title: A list of GIS software
+title: A list of GIS software and libraries
 permalink: /libs/
 ---